 - Premedication should be used for all non-emergency neonatal intubations as this is a distressing and painful invasive procedure. - There are very few situations outside of the delivery room that do not allow time for medications to be prepared and administered. - Premedication consisting of a vagolytic to prevent bradycardia, an analgesic for pain control, and a neuromuscular blocking agent for paralysis improves intubating conditions, decreases the number of intubation attempts and minimises adverse events^{24, 25}. - Medication choice should be dictated by local protocols. - All intubators should have a good working knowledge of the pharmacological properties and side-effects of commonly used premedication drugs.
-An HEE e-learning module is currently being developed to support this.
+A BAPM HEE e-learning module has been developed to support this at https://learninghub.nhs.uk/catalogue/Neonatal-airway.